devKaos117/tech.lib/tech.lib/Compendium/Protocols/ARP.md

 9. **[TPA]{Target Protocol Address} \[0x08 + 2$\cdot$HLEN + PLEN: PLEN\]:** The [[OSI Model#2.
 Data Link|Data Link]] protocol address of the requested device

 ## ARPSec
+ARPSec is an extension to the ARP introducing mechanisms to validate ARP messages and the identity of the communicating hosts, mitigating fabricated ARP replies and ARP cache poisoning vulnerabilities.
+It has not been formally defined yet.

 ## External References
 [en.wikipedia.org](https://en.wikipedia.org/wiki/Address_Resolution_Protocol)